opencontainers/tob/proposals/distribution.md

     * What: Creating a reference spec for optional DNS based naming and discovery
     * In/Out/Future: In scope for future specification
-    * Status: Not currently being worked
+    * Status: Work not yet started
     * Description: Define a protocol for resolving an image name to retrieval information.
-        When we address this, we will also allow for alternative, parallel name-to-image discovery protocols in parallel with the OCI-specified protocol.
+        When we address this, we will also allow for alternative name-to-image discovery protocols in parallel with the OCI-specified protocol.
     * Why: It is reasonable to provide a standardized way to use DNS based distribution in conjunction with OCI without requiring its use.
         There are many good use cases for DNS based distribution, but not all use cases support this.
         Furthermore, encoding the location of a bundle into the bundle can cause issues with downloads from alternate locations other than the origin specified in the name.